 Passages III: Like Flesh and Blood, is based on an adaptation from the memoirs of Joseph Emin, and was first presented in collaboration with Naomi Binder Wall and John Croutch as a walking tour in May 2015 as part of Mayworks Festival‘s 30th Anniversary events.
 Like Flesh and Blood was included in an exhibition with the same title at Beit Zatoun and closed with a screening of a full-length video of the performance.

-All three Passages will soon be available as art videos.
-Stay tuned for more information.
+All three Passages are available as single-channel videos.

 I would like to acknowledge the funding support by